Restream/reindexer/cpp_src/readme.md

 **Reindexer** is an embeddable, in-memory, document-oriented database with a high-level Query builder interface.
 Reindexer's goal is to provide fast search with complex queries.

-The Reindexer is compact and fast.
-It has not heavy dependencies.
-Complete reindexer docker image with all libraries and web interface size is just 15MB.
-Reindexer is fast.
-Up to 5x times faster, than mongodb, and 10x times than elastic search.
-See [benchmaks section](../benchmarks) for details.
+Reindexer is compact, fast and it does not have heavy dependencies. reindexer is up to 5x times faster, than mongodb, and 10x times than elastic search.
+See [benchmaks section](https://github.com/Restream/reindexer-benchmarks) for details.

 # Installation